DANIEL ARTHUR LAPRES

 Avocat à la Cour d'Appel de Paris

-Barrister & Solicitor (Nova Scotia)
+Barrister & Sollicitor (Nova Scotia)

 As the last major hurdle on China's route to the World Trade Organization (WTO), the negotiations with China afforded the European Union (EU) a historic opportunity to pry open the local market.
-Since the accession of China will in practice be subject to unanimous consent of the WTO's 135 members, the scene was set for the EU, China's second largest trading partner, to tee off on the gains achieved in November by the United States.
+Since the accession of China will in practice be subject to unanimous consent of the WTO's 135 members, the stage was set for the EU, China's second largest trading partner, to tee off on the gains achieved in November by the United States.

 Instead, EU Trade Commissioner, Mr. Pascal Lamy, proclaimed from the outset his 80% satisfaction with the US agreement.
 After completion of the negotiations, he concluded that more than 80% of the EU's objectives for improvement had been obtained.